Zwenexsys/myanbanks_currency_api/README.md

 Quick Start Guide
 -----------------
 It can be run as a command line tool or a web application.
+You will need Ruby and Git.

 ```bash
 $ git clone https://github.com/Zwenexsys/myanbanks_currency_api